Do Mortgage Brokers Get Better Rates?

 Mortgage brokers may be able to access ‘exclusive products’ through their mortgage club or network.
 However, in today’s market, those products are few and far between due to the volatility of rate changes.

-If mortgage brokers access better interest rates, it is often through the more mainstream mortgage lenders.
-For example, for a period over recent years, NatWest has been well known to offer mortgage brokers lower interest rates than consumers who approach them directly.
+If mortgage brokers access better interest rates, it is often through mainstream mortgage lenders.
+For example, over recent years, NatWest has been known to offer mortgage brokers lower interest rates than consumers who approach them directly.

 Even if a mortgage broker cannot access a better interest rate than is available to you directly, they may be able to highlight an exclusive rate available to you due to your circumstances.
-For example, Barclays offer exclusive mortgage products to clients that have a Premier Account with them.
+For example, Barclays offers exclusive mortgage products to clients who have a Premier Account with them.

 Speak to a Specialist Today